 When employing this estimate of the transition probability in the control scheme in this work, it was found that simply disallowing propulsion when the probability of overlapping states exceeds a threshold (~70%) was sufficient for control purposes.
 As such, it appears unnecessary for the problems investigated in this work to more accurately quantify the transition probability corresponding to rod-obstacle interactions.
 However, care should be taken when extending such a simplification to other geometries where overlapping states dominate (e.g., more confined geometries with similar rod and pore dimensions).
 Despite using a convenient approximation for the transition probability to minimize computational expense, the fundamental approach to control reported in this work based on transition probabilities is general and can be applied to other problems using more accurate transition probability estimates.

 Optimal control framework & probability evolution.
 We use a Markov decision process (MDP) framework to compute optimal control policies in this work.38 To implement a MDP framework, a discrete-time Markov chain model is first constructed to capture the rod transition probability (see preceding section).
-The optimal control policy is then obtained by minimizing the “cost” over all trajectories obtained by actuating propulsion under candidate control policies.
+The optimal control policy is then obtained by minimizing the expected “cost” over all trajectories obtained by actuating propulsion under candidate control policies.
 Any control policy, π, is a function mapping from state space to the set of admissbile self-propulsion velocities.
 In other words, given a current state, sn = (xn, yn, n), π is used in a feedback scheme to determine a propulsion velocity, v, at the next control update time step, tC.
 The expected cost accumulated during a navigation process, or cost-to-go function, J(s0), for a given π and initial state, s0, is,